Trump's minority outreach off to rough start

 The pastor now says he plans to ask some questions that haven't been pre-screened and said Trump would also address his congregation.

-"He's been preaching to African-Americans from a backdrop of white people," Jackson -- the pastor of the Great Faith Ministries Congregation in Detroit -- told CNN on Friday.
+"He's been preaching to African-Americans from a backdrop of white people," Jackson, the pastor of the Great Faith Ministries Congregation in Detroit, told CNN on Friday.
 "His statements are that 'I'm going to make the black community better.' ...
 We want to know how you're going to do that."

 Throughout his presidential campaign, Trump has turned down opportunities to speak to diverse audiences.
 He declined an invitation to the National Association for the Advancement of Colored People convention, as well as four different invitations from the National Urban League to participate in questionnaires, briefings or conventions, according to the group.